We care deeply about our students and, above all, your safety. That is why we launched our Annual Safe Driving Campaign.

 • Slow down for poor weather conditions or uneven roads and increase your following distance to at least four seconds.
 Remember that the distance required to stop increases in wet or slippery conditions.

-• Don’t speed up as someone is trying to pass you.
-Help the other driver get back into your lane by slowing down and making room.
+• Don’t speed up when someone is trying to pass you.
+Slow down and make room to help the other driver get back into your lane.

 • Be realistic about your travel time and plan your trip.
-Increasing your speed does not decrease travel time in a meaningful way, so if you’re running late, accept the delay.
+Increasing your speed does not meaningfully decrease travel time, so if you’re running late, accept the delay.

 IMPAIRED DRIVING